-Given the importance of AIM, and the constraints and barriers hampering its progress in Malaysia, it is essential for the stakeholders of the so-called "triple-helix and quadruple helix" relationship to come up with more adequate policies and strategies to address the highlighted shortcomings.
-There is, indeed, a need to conceptualize an AIM framework, which not only caters to more substantive interactions and cooperation between stakeholders in government, industry, and academia.
-Furthermore, this framework could equally represent one that involves, and ties in, more potent strategies that could effectively translate the available policies on academia-industry collaboration and AIM into actions that could bring about the desired outcomes.
-More specifically, the framework has to be able to bridge the gap between academia and industry through the creation of a fertile academia-industry ecosystem relationship, where inter-sectoral mobility becomes seamless and second nature.
-This includes the provision of governance, as well as incentive and reward systems, among others, that fosters an academia-industry environment conducive for mobility, and even training (i.e. internationalization and modules) that serve to facilitate the creation of a talent pool of 'industry-friendly and knowledgeable' academics amenable to the idea and practice of AIM.
+In view of the importance of AIM, and the constraints and barriers hampering its progress in Malaysia, it is essential for the stakeholders of the so-called 'triple-helix' and 'quadruple-helix' relationship to come up with more adequate policies and strategies to address the highlighted shortcomings.
+There is, indeed, a need to conceptualise an AIM framework, which not only caters for more substantive interactions and cooperation between stakeholders in government, industry, and academia.
+Furthermore, this framework could equally represent one which involves, and ties in, more potent strategies that could effectively translate the available policies on academia-industry collaboration and AIM into actions that could bring about the desired outcomes.
+More specifically, the framework has to be able to bridge the gap between academia and industry through

+Page 25 of 151 the creation of a fertile academia-industry ecosystem relationship, where inter-sectoral mobility becomes seamless and second nature.
+This includes the provision of governance, as well as incentive and reward systems, among others, that fosters an academia-industry environment conducive for mobility, and even training (i.e. programs and modules) that serve to facilitate the creation of a talent pool of 'industry-friendly and knowledgeable' academics amenable to the idea and practice of AIM.